 No data are available on the liveweights and performance of most breeding dairy bulls, which can range from the small Jersey breeds through to larger European non-dairy breeds.
 It is assumed, based on expert opinion and industry data (Clark et al., 2003), that the average mature weight of a breeding dairy bull is 500 kilograms as of 1 January and that they grow at 0.5 kilograms per day.
-This gives an average weight (at the mid-point of the year) of 592 kilograms.
+This gives an average liveweight (at the mid-point of the year) of 592 kilograms.
 This is almost 25 per cent higher than the average weight of a New Zealand breeding dairy cow but is supported by expert opinion, given that some of the bulls will be of a heavier breed (e.g., Friesian and some non-dairy breeds).
 Total emissions are not sensitive to these assumed liveweight values because breeding bulls in the dairy herd are low in number and contribute less than 0.1 per cent of emissions to the dairy sector.

-LIC and DairyNZ (2023) reported the proportions of different breeds in the New Zealand dairy herd in 2022 as:
+LIC and DairyNZ (2024) reported the proportions of different breeds in the New Zealand dairy herd in 2023 as:

-- Holstein-Friesian/Jersey crossbreed (59.9 per cent)
+- Holstein-Friesian/Jersey crossbreed (60.4 per cent)

-- Holstein-Friesian (24.4 per cent)
+- Holstein-Friesian (23.9 per cent)

-- Jersey (7.6 per cent)
+- Jersey (7.5 per cent)

 - Ayrshire (0.4 per cent)

-- other breeds (7.7 per cent).
+- other breeds (7.8 per cent).

 The Holstein-Friesian/Jersey crossbreed has been developed specifically for New Zealand's pasture-based systems.
-This breed is 7.9 per cent lighter on average than a Holstein-Friesian cow (LIC and DairyNZ, 2023) and has lower maintenance feed requirements.
+This breed is 8.4 per cent lighter on average than a Holstein-Friesian cow (LIC and DairyNZ, 2024) and has lower maintenance feed requirements.
 It does less damage to pasture during wet periods due to its lower liveweight.
 It also has higher milk volumes than the Jersey breed while maintaining a high percentage of milk solids.

-Non-dairy cattle: The principal source of information for estimating productivity for non-dairy cattle is livestock slaughter statistics provided to MPI by meat processors, which are also used to estimate the liveweight of non-dairy cattle at slaughter, assuming killing-out percentages25 of 55 per cent.
+Non-dairy cattle: The principal source of information for estimating productivity for non-dairy cattle is livestock slaughter statistics provided to MPI by meat processors, which are also used to estimate the liveweight of non-dairy cattle at slaughter, assuming killing-out percentages of 55 per cent.
 Non-dairy cattle are assumed to be slaughtered at various ages depending on the sex and reproductive status of the animal (Stevens et al., 2022).
-Liveweights at birth are assumed to be around 9 per cent of an adult cow weight for heifers and 10 per cent for steers and bulls (Clark et al., 2003).
+Liveweights at birth are assumed to be around 7 per cent of an adult cow liveweight for heifers and 7 per cent of bull live weight for steers and bulls.
 As with dairy cattle, growth rates of all growing animals are divided into two periods in the model: birth to weaning and weaning to slaughter.
-Higher growth rates are applied before weaning when animals receive milk as part of their diet.
+Higher growth rates are applied before weaning as animals also receive milk as part of their diet.
 Within each period, the same daily growth rate is applied for the entire period.